The Romance of the Demigods {Excerpt}

 She barely heard him.
 Kesh's lips pressed firmly together as she struggled not to cry out.
 If she cried out at the iron, they would know her for certain.
 She had already been stopped.
 They would catch her any moment.

 Her nails dug into the skin of the man's hand, trying desperately to claw it off of her.
-Perhaps it was that her hand was too clammy, or her strength too littleit was as if she had been caught in a burning vice.
-The hand held firm, the ring with it.
+Perhaps it was that her hand was too clammy, or her strength too little

 Tears further obscured her vision.
 Her breathing became sharp and shallow.
 Where was Cora?
 Where was Cora?